 Note: If the Worksnaps Client does not appear in the right pane, please launch Worksnaps client, log in with your credentials, select a project and then select task, click the "Start" button, then waiting about 5 seconds.
 This will make Worksnaps Client appear in the right pane.
 Here is the illustration:

-5 This step only applies to OSX 10.15 (Catalina)
+5 This step only applies to OSX 10.15 or above

-If you are using OSX 10.15 (Catalina), you should be able to also see Screen Recording in the left pane.
-Select Screen Recording.
-If you see Worksnaps Client, please also check it (Figure 5).
-If you do not see it now, you might need to wait for the system to prompt you when Worksnaps Client tries to take a screen shot.
-In such case, please refer to this help document
+(If you do not see Worksnaps Client, you might need to wait for the system to prompt you when Worksnaps Client tries to take a screen shot.
+In such case, please refer to this help document. )

 Figure 5